Frequently Asked Questions

 No, that is absolutely not necessary.
 Sciences Po-style preparatory courses are not taken into account at all in the admissions process.
 Furthermore, they are often very expensive and do not lead to a degree.

-If your application is not accepted for the first year, can you enter the second or third year of the bachelor’s program?
+If your application is not accepted for the first year, is it possible to enroll in the second or third year of the bachelor's program?

 What are the differences between an IEP and a bachelor's degree in political science?

-In addition, admission to the IEPs is based on competitive exams (there is a specific exam for Sciences Po Paris, and a common exam for the various provincial IEPs).
-This is not the case for the Bachelor’s degree, which is nonetheless selective: since the number of spots is limited, selection is conducted through Parcoursup in an automated manner, based on how well the applicants’ profiles match the program’s requirements.
+Furthermore, admission to the IEPs is based on a competitive exam (there is a specific exam for Sciences Po Paris, and a common exam for the various provincial IEPs).
+This is not the case for the bachelor’s degree program, which is nonetheless selective: since the number of spots is limited, selection is carried out automatically through Parcoursup, based on how well the applicants’ profiles match the program’s requirements.

-Nevertheless, while Sciences Po Paris is a Grande École that trains the political, administrative, and legal elite, the IEPs and the bachelor’s degree program offer roughly the same career opportunities: journalism, communications consulting, governance consulting, management roles at NGOs, research analysts at consulting firms, administrators in local government, and so on.
+Nevertheless, while Sciences Po Paris is a Grande École that trains the political, administrative, and legal elite, the IEPs and the bachelor’s degree program offer roughly the same career opportunities: journalism, communications consulting, governance consulting, management roles at NGOs, research analysts at consulting firms, administrators in local government, etc.

-Is there a pathway between the IEPs and the Bachelor's degree in political science?
+Is there a bridge program between the IEPs and the bachelor's degree in political science?

 No, they are different institutions.
-The bachelor’s program is part of the university, while the IEPs are typically autonomous institutions with their own specific operating statutes.
+The bachelor’s program is part of the university, while the IEPs are usually autonomous and have their own specific operating statutes.
 That said, with a bachelor’s degree in political science, it is entirely possible to apply for a master’s program at an IEP or at Sciences Po Paris (several students from the bachelor’s program have already done so and been accepted).

 Are the teaching methods used in political science courses more modern, and do they make use of new technologies?

-Most courses are accompanied by PowerPoint presentations.
-Some courses include simulations (such as election campaigns and parliamentary sessions).
-All classes are interactive, including lectures, as they are held in small groups (maximum 100 students).
+Most courses include PowerPoint presentations.
+Some courses feature simulations (such as election campaigns and parliamentary sessions).
+All classes are interactive, including lectures, since they are held in small groups (100 students maximum).
 We are currently exploring the use of more advanced digital tools.

-What skills and knowledge do you gain after completing a bachelor’s degree in political science?
+What skills and knowledge do students acquire upon completing a bachelor’s degree in political science?

-Focused on understanding the contemporary world, the Bachelor’s program aims to help students acquire:
+Focused on understanding the contemporary world, the bachelor’s degree program aims to help students acquire:

-• the body of knowledge required to analyze policy in the broad sense of “governance of societies” (general education courses in the first year, reinforced in the second year, and specialized in the third year);
+• the body of knowledge necessary for analyzing policy, understood in the broad sense of “governance of societies” (general education courses in the first year, reinforced in the second year, and specialized in the third year);

 • to develop stronger writing and speaking skills;

-• to acquire a wide range of methodological tools applicable across the various professional fields to which this program provides access (drafting all types of written documents, delivering all types of oral presentations, designing and conducting qualitative and quantitative surveys or studies, conducting literature reviews, mastering information and communication technologies, etc.);
+• to acquire a wide range of methodological tools that can be applied in the various professional fields to which this program provides access (drafting all types of written documents, delivering all types of oral presentations, designing and conducting qualitative and quantitative surveys or studies, conducting literature reviews, mastering information and communication technologies, etc.);

 Complaints